AlexKempen/Alex_FeatureScript_Documentation/source/getting-started/getting-started.rst

 ------------------------------

 #.
 Open your FeatureScript dropdown by clicking on |dropdown| in the rightmost part of your toolbar.
 #.
 Choose a FeatureScript you've added from the list of FeatureScripts.
-An instance of the FeatureScript will open and allow you to begin making changes.
+An instance of the FeatureScript will be added to your feature tree and allow you to begin making changes.
 #.
 Once you've finished making changes, click |checkmark|.

 ..
 Tips for using feature UI